lovullo/tame/tamer/tests/xmli/README.md

 express an equivalent program, and the program must be at least as performant when emitted by TAME XSLT.

+# Experimental Features
+If a file `is-experimental` exists in a test directory, then `--emit xmlo-experimental` will be used in place of `--emit xmlo`.

 # Running Tests
 Test are prefixed with `test-*` and are executable.
 They must be invoked with the environment variable `PATH_TAMEC` set to the path of `tamec`